prtcl/supermoon/README.md

-## NOTE
+## 🗒️ Note
-Supermoon is now offline and deprecated due to VLF stream availablibilty.
+Supermoon is now offline and deprecated due to lack of VLF stream availability.
 This repo is for historical purposes only.

 # Supermoon